adrianjhpc/cirrus-website/status/index.md

 ### Current Issues

-#### 2 April 2019: 17:30 Cirrus issues ####
+#### 3 April 2019: 09:00 Cirrus issues ####

-Work is progressing following the site-wide power outage early this morning.
-Our systems team are working together with HPE to diagnose the issues and restore full service as soon as possible.
+The system team are back on site to continuing to work with HPE to diagnose the issues and restore full service as soon as possible.
+A user mailing will be sent at 10:00 detailing this.

 We apologise for the inconvenience caused by this unplanned outage.